Real-time adaptive estimation of decoherence timescales for a single qubit: Introduction

 Decoherence rates can be measured by preparing the system into a known quantum state and probing it at varying time delays to determine the probability of decay from its initial state.
 The standard protocol for decoherence estimation involves a series of measurements with time delays set over a pre-determined range, reflecting the expected value of the decoherence rate, and fitting of the result to a decay function.
 As the range of time delays is determined in advance, some of the measurements will provide little information on the decoherence of the system, since the time delay is either much shorter than the true decoherence rate, resulting in no decay, or much longer, resulting in complete decay.

-Here we introduce an online adaptive protocol to measure decoherence timescales $T_1$, $T_2^*$ and $T_2$ for a single qubit \cite{zhang2018improving}, respectively corresponding to relaxation, dephasing and echo decay time \cite{suter2016colloquium}.
-By utilising the results obtained by earlier measurements to inform the time delay used in later ones, the protocol maximises the information gained about the system, allowing for faster estimation of the decoherence.
+Here we introduce an real-time adaptive protocol to measure decoherence timescales $T_1$, $T_2^*$ and $T_2$ for a single qubit \cite{zhang2018improving}, respectively corresponding to relaxation, dephasing, and echo decay time \cite{suter2016colloquium}, together with the coherence decay exponent $\beta$.
 While the proposed algorithms are very general and can be applied to any quantum architecture, our experiments are implemented on a single spin qubit associated with a nitrogen-vacancy (NV) centre in diamond.

-Adaptive techniques have been deployed in several applications of quantum technology \cite{gebhart2022learning}.
-Pioneering work in this field involved the implementation of adaptive quantum phase estimation algorithms \cite{higgins2007entanglement}, later extended to frequency estimation with application to (static) DC magnetometry with single electron spins \cite{said2011nanoscale,bonato2016optimized, amit2022}.
-Alternative adaptive protocols for the estimation of static magnetic fields are based on sequential Bayesian experiment design \cite{mcmichael2021sequential} and ad-hoc heuristics \cite{santagati2019magnetic}, and later applied to the characterisation of single strongly-coupled nuclear spins \cite{joas2021online}.
-Online adaptation of experimental settings has also been shown to be advantageous when measuring spin relaxation \cite{caouette2022robust} or tracking the magnetic resonance of a single electron spin in real-time \cite{ambal2019differential,bonato2017adaptive1}.
-Adaptive techniques have also been widely used for phase estimation in photonic quantum sensors \cite{https://doi.org/10.48550/arxiv.2208.14473,lumino2018experimental,cimini2022deep} and as a control tool for state preparation \cite{blok2014manipulating} and to extend quantum coherence \cite{vijay2012stabilizing,scerri2020extending,shulman2014suppressing}.
+Adaptive techniques have been shown to be central to progress across a broad range of quantum technologies \cite{gebhart2023learning}.
+Early work in this field involved the implementation of adaptive quantum phase estimation algorithms on photonic systems \cite{higgins2007entanglement}, later extended to frequency estimation with applications to (static) DC magnetometry with single electron spins \cite{said2011nanoscale, bonato2016optimized, Zohar2023}.
+Alternative adaptive protocols for the estimation of static magnetic fields are based on sequential Bayesian experiment design \cite{mcmichael2021sequential, mcmichael_simplified} and ad-hoc heuristics \cite{santagati2019magnetic}, later applied to the characterisation of a single nuclear spin \cite{joas2021online}.
+Real-time adaptation of experimental settings has also been shown to be advantageous when measuring spin relaxation \cite{caouette2022robust} or tracking the magnetic resonance of a single electron spin in real-time \cite{ambal2019differential,bonato2017adaptive1, craigie2021resource,benestad2023efficient}.
+Furthermore, adaptive techniques have been investigated to enhance photonic quantum sensors \cite{valeri2023experimental,lumino2018experimental,cimini2023deep}, as a control tool for quantum state preparation \cite{blok2014manipulating} and to extend quantum coherence of a qubit by manipulating the environment \cite{vijay2012stabilizing,scerri2020extending,shulman2014suppressing}.

-Compared to other recent investigations of adaptive protocols \cite{santagati2019magnetic, joas2021online, caouette2022robust}, our experiments utilize a very simple analytical update rule and, exploiting state-of-the-art fast electronics, perform the online processing on a much shorter timescale, less than $50 \mu$s, negligible compared to the duration of each measurement.
-Additionally, we investigate what quantity needs to be targeted to achieve best sensor performance, experimentally demonstrating the superiority of optimizing sensitivity over optimizing variance.